facebookresearch/diffkt/INSTALL_UBUNTU.md

 	`sudo apt-get install gh`

 17. Install the token into github tools.
-18. Fork diffkt to you github account.
+18. Fork facebookresearch/diffkt to you github account.
 19. Clone the fork to your local computer.

 	`gh repo clone {github-id}/diffkt`